Harry Palmer: The Ipcress File

 The IPCRESS File novel came out just after the release of the first James Bond film Dr. No (1962).
-When the novel reached best-seller status, Eon producers Harry Saltzman and Albert Broccoli approached Deighton to write the script for the second Bond film, From Russia with Love (1963).
+When the novel reached best-seller status, Eon Productions film producers Harry Saltzman and Albert R. Broccoli approached Deighton to write the script for the second Bond film, From Russia with Love (1963).
 Little of Deighton's screenplay was actually used on the shoot.
-Saltzman decided instead to make use of The IPCRESS File in the expectation of beginning a new secret agent movie series.
+Saltzman decided instead to make use of The IPCRESS File in the expectation of beginning a new secret agent film series.
 Unlike the Bond films, The Ipcress File was designed to have a somewhat different, mostly rather naturalistic style, with hints of the kitchen sink school, film adaptations of which Saltzman had produced.
 Saltzman, however, also contracted crew members who had worked on the Bond films, including production designer Ken Adam, film editor Peter Hunt, and film score composer John Barry.
 Michael Caine was chosen to play the lead role.

 In the film version, Harry Palmer is a British Army sergeant forcibly drafted into the security services to work away a prison sentence for black marketeering.
 He worked first for Army Intelligence, then the Foreign Office.
 He works for the brilliant but slightly duplicitous Colonel Ross.
 Harry Palmer has much in common with Deighton, including passions for military history (Harvey Newbegin complains about his bookshelf contents in Billion Dollar Brain), cooking, and classical music.